HTTP-RPC/Sierra/README.md

 <label name="greetingLabel" horizontalAlignment="center"/>
 ```

-When the `load()` method returns, the corresponding fields in the owner type will be populated with the instances declared in the markup:
+When the `load()` method returns, the corresponding fields in the owner will be populated with the instances declared in the markup:

 ```java
 public class ActionTest extends JFrame implements Runnable {